Excess Cardiovascular Risk in Women With Low Flow Reserve

 Prior work has also observed that women presenting with cardiac events are more likely to present with nonobstructive CAD compared with men; however, this study examines the risk for future CV events associated with low CFR.
 The observation of significant effect modification by sex and CFR suggests that research should focus on the biology of gender-related differences in ischemic heart disease, which could explain these differences between men and women.
 Clinical research effort also should focus on understanding how to mitigate the risk associated with low CFR among both men and women.

-Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging
+Clinical Topics: Acute Coronary Syndromes, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Prevention, Atherosclerotic Disease (CAD/PAD), Acute Heart Failure, Interventions and ACS, Interventions and Coronary Artery Disease, Interventions and Imaging, Angiography, Computed Tomography, Nuclear Imaging

 Keywords: Acute Coronary Syndrome, AHA Annual Scientific Sessions, Cardiovascular Diseases, Coronary Angiography, Coronary Artery Disease, Exercise Test, Fractional Flow Reserve, Myocardial, Heart Failure, Myocardial Infarction, Myocardial Ischemia, Positron-Emission Tomography, Primary Prevention, Risk Factors, Stroke Volume, Women